+Turnstone (Arenaria interpres), 2, 31/12/2011, Bird Atlas 2007 – 2011, BoCCI Amber List

 4.2.2 Ecological Survey

 The main species recorded at the site during this survey were broad-leaved dock (Rumex obtusifolius) and common hogweed (Heracleum sphondylium).
 Japanese knotweed had been identified on the waste mound south of the site during a previous site walkover but was not identified at this time due to seasonal constraints.
 It is, therefore, assumed that Japanese knotweed is present at the site.